niccoX/ansible-lemp/README.md

-# Ansible LAMP installation
+# Ansible LEMP installation

-Will deploy a LAMP server with additional misc packages and copy over templated configuration files.
+Will deploy a LEMP server with additional misc packages and copy over templated configuration files.

 ### Installation